NVIDIA/nim-deploy/cloud-service-providers/google-cloud/industry-solutions/bionemo-drug-discovery/README.md

+> [!IMPORTANT]
+> This sample has moved to `nvidia-gcp-samples`.
+This copy in `nim-deploy` is deprecated and is no longer the canonical reference.
+Use the maintained sample at <https://github.com/NVIDIA/nvidia-gcp-samples/tree/master/industry-solutions/gke/bionemo-drug-discovery>.

 # NVIDIA BioNeMo Blueprint: Generative Virtual Screening for Drug Discovery

 *Disclaimer: This sample is based on this [repository](https://github.com/NVIDIA-BioNeMo-blueprints/generative-virtual-screening).
 For the most up to date information, please refer to it.*